randomicecube/llm-exercise/docs/report.md

 good, faithful, and idiomatic language translations.
 With these models being trained on large amounts of data, it's possible that they can learn the intricacies of a language, through context cues and other features, thus producing more idiomatic source-to-source migrations.

+## Setup

+I'll be using the [IntroClass](https://github.com/ProgramRepair/IntroClass) benchmark for this report, in order to both gather the examples to translate, as well as to have a concrete way to evaluate the amount of errors/faults in the translated code.

+Moreover, I'll be using the [StarChatAlpha](https://huggingface.co/blog/starcoder) model, an assistant-like extension to StarCoderBase, a model by HuggingFace trained on 80+ languages (including both C and Rust).
+The model was chosen after trying many other models, which either did not have a (free) REST API, refused to work on my machine, or were simply too poor on the tasks at hand (an example of this was Databricks' dolly-v2-3b, which basically seemed to always comment the C code, change the types of the functions to `fn`, and called it a day).

+## Sidenote - Experiment

+Although it wasn't really what was asked, I also found it interesting to see if I could, using a tech-assistant like model, try to make it first explain what the C code is doing, and then ask it to, having only that explanation as input, write the equivalent Rust code.

+(insert results here)